Note: Always consult with a healthcare provider before making any significant changes to diet or type 1 diabetes management.

 Carbohydrates can be divided into two categories: Simple and complex.
 Complex carbohydrates are often the healthier choice because they take longer to metabolize, which means steadier glucose and energy levels.
 The Plate Method recommends one-quarter of your plate should have carbohydrates.

-Protein, fat, and fiber can all affect how quickly the body absorbs carbohydrates.
+Protein, fat, and fiber can affect how quickly the body absorbs carbohydrates.
 When eating carbohydrates for a low blood sugar, it is helpful to stick to fast-acting carbohydrates such as glucose tabs, juice, or a regular soda.
 Eating something with fat, protein, or fiber with the carbs will delay the absorption of the carbohydrates and take significantly longer to bring up glucose.
 When having a low blood sugar, stay away from more complex foods like a candy bar, protein bar, or a high fiber muffin, as these will not raise glucose quickly.

 So, which foods contain complex carbs?
 Think: Starchy vegetables and whole grains.
 Limit added sugars and refined grains when possible.